Don’t listen to bad advice when you are borrowing to invest in property

 Here’s the thing: if you have equity in your home or, say, £50,000 in the bank, what good is it doing you?
 With inflation at 3% and savings rates at near zero, the value of your cash saving is eroding every day.

 Instead, wouldn’t it be better to use some of your savings or home equity as a deposit on an investment property?
-You might achieve rental income of 5% to 10% – and not just on your deposit, but on the money borrowed, too!
+You might achieve rental income of 5% to 10% – and not just on your deposit, but on the money you are borrowing to invest, too!
 Then, of course, there’s the potential for capital gain should the value of the property increase.
 How much could an investment property make you?
 Read our article “Property investors in the UK achieve ROIs of up to 20% in 2017” to get an idea of how those profits could stack up.

 You don’t have to be rich to invest in property, but investing in property could make you rich.